 We at Hyfe, Inc., are a company devoted to working on tools to better understand the importance of cough.
 It is Hyfe’s intention in the future to seek regulatory approval for medical products that analyze cough in order that they may be used to diagnose, monitor, and facilitate better treatment of respiratory illnesses.

-In order to shed more light on this subject, I will:
+In order to shed more light on this subject, we will:

 Let’s dive in!